beingbing/java-springboot/src/main/java/be/springboot/pp/springmvc/info.md

 ```

 #### Note:
-Usually `GET` request do not contain a body, as we do not prefer too much data via `GET method.
-So, Spring Jackson has capability to bind HTTP request-params into a request body object by using its constructor/setter (if it can be translated).
+Spring Jackson has capability to bind HTTP request-params into a request body object by using its constructor/setter (if it can be translated).
 ```java
 // Do not use it extensively, as it is not reliable and not a good practice as well.
 // Curl --location 'http://localhost:8080/simple/result/examine?physics=70&chemistry=65&maths=80'